 Moving to a new city come is an exciting time in life.
 And when you make that move, call upon Stevens Worldwide Van Lines to professionally move your furnishings.
 Since 1905, Stevens Worldwide Van Lines has been The Way to Move™.
-With our Total Customer Satisfaction™ guarantee, let us take care of the moving day details, so you don’t have to worry.
+Let us take care of the moving day details, so you don’t have to worry.
 Here’s some of what you need to know when you’re moving to the Portland area.

 A Move to Portland